 Enduring loss, adversity and hardship, they discovered a new sense of purpose and dignity in comradeship, delicate-activism, unity and liberation.

-Quiet Revolution started life as a free outdoor performance created by Dancefest's adult company, DFA, dancers from Rock Creative Chance to Dance, Dancefest Creatives and choreographer Marie Oldaker for Kidderminster Arts Festival in August 2014.
+Quiet Revolution started life as a free outdoor performance created by Dancefest's adult company, DFA, Rock Creative Chance to Dance, Dancefest Creatives and choreographer Marie Oldaker for Kidderminster Arts Festival in August 2014.

 "I can find joy in the sound of the rain; you have to find joy where you can...."
 Karine Polwart